 It’s important to find an exercise that you enjoy doing, since consistency with your chosen program will make the biggest difference in affecting a lasting change.
 However, I think that cycling could be one of the more damaging exercises to do, especially if you already have poor posture.
 If you’re worried about your posture, you’ll either need to find a different exercise or do more back exercises to counteract spending even more time hunched over.

-Cycling (including engaging in a “spin” class), puts you in a hunched over position.
+For example, cycling (including engaging in a “spin” class), puts you in a hunched over position.
 By itself, this isn’t a problem.
 Combine that with the forty hours per week you sit at a computer and any other activity you do in that same position, and you’re only going to make things worse.
+The variety of movements would make a big difference here.

 Running could be considered neutral, neither helping nor hurting your posture.
 In many cases, however, I find that the non-competitive runner doesn’t give much thought to running style or technique.
 I see runners holding their arms up near their chest, essentially running in a hunched over posture.